Alaqian/Big-Data-Code/Hadoop/README.md

 # N-Grams

-**Note**: This homework was completed using the docker clouder image: https://hub.docker.com/r/cloudera/quickstart/
+**Note**: This homework was completed using the cloudera docker image: https://hub.docker.com/r/cloudera/quickstart/

+#TODO Add instructiosn on downloading, installing and running the docker image

 ## Considerations